AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-fields.md

         * **Long**: May 16, 2023
         * **European**: 16/05/2023
         * **ISO**: 2023-05-16
-    * Include a time field: Select this option if you want to include a time stamp.
+    * **Include a time field**: Select this option if you want to include a time stamp.
 Select from the following options:
         * **24hr**: For example: 18:00
         * **12hr**: For example: 6:00 PM